Original Stars Reunite for GOOD TIMES Special

 “It’s good to see the Evans family again,” John Amos said, as he made a surprise appearance on Live In Front Of A Studio Audience: All In The Family and Good Times, a primetime special celebrating two of producer Norman Lear’s most iconic sitcoms.

-Amos, who turns 80 on December 27, was met with enthusiastic cheers as he returned to a franchise he left in acrimony in 1976.
+Amos was met with enthusiastic cheers as he returned to a franchise he left in acrimony in 1976.
 For three seasons, he and co-star Esther Rolle (who played matriarch Florida Evans) clashed frequently with producers over the depiction of TV’s first African American family, a situation that worsened as Jimmie Walker’s J.J. – and his catchphrase “Dy-No-Mite” — became a pop culture phenomenon.
 The disagreements eventually led to Amos’s departure from the series, and the off-screen death of his character James Evans.“It seemed impossible to go on,” producer Norman Lear wrote in his 2014 book, Even This I Get To Experience

-But 43 years later, all was forgiven.
+More than four decades later, all was forgiven.
 When Amos embraced Lear — the man who fired him in 1976 — during the closing credits of Live In Front Of A Studio Audience, it was a gift longtime Good Times fans could never could have expected.
 “I feel so blessed to have been able to work with him again,” Amos told Entertainment Weekly.

 The veteran actor was joined by original stars Walker, Ja’net DuBois and Bern Nadette Stanis, who made cameo appearances following the live performance of the 1975 episode “The Politicians.”
 The new cast included Oscar winner Viola Davis as Florida, Emmy winner Andre Braugher as James, Saturday Night Live star Jay Pharoah as J.J., Corinne Foxx as Thelma, Asante Blackk as Michael and Emmy winner Tiffany Haddish as sassy neighbor Willona Woods.